 - That the receiver is within hearing distance: Make sure you can hear the doorbell from wherever you are in the home or even outside in the back yard (or in the stock room or storeroom if you’re setting up your business.)
 Estimate if this fits the system you’re thinking about.
 You may want to purchase extenders to ensure you can hear from anywhere in the house.

-- Get extenders if necessary to increase doorbell signal range: If you have a big home (or office or factory), you may want to get a doorbell extender: to give your wireless doorbell a longer signal range.
-An extra transmitter will "forward" the signal from a spot near the door to a receiver further away.
-This way you can cover your whole premises and/or you can even purchase a wireless doorbell with the portable receiver to take with you when you work in the backyard garden or garage.
+- Get extenders if necessary to increase the doorbell signal range: If you have a big home (or office or factory), you may want to get a doorbell extender: to give your wireless doorbell a longer signal range.
+An extra transmitter will “forward” the signal from a spot near the door to a receiver further away.
+This way you can cover your whole premises and/or you can even purchase a wireless doorbell with a portable receiver to take with you when you work in the backyard garden or garage.

 How to Install Wireless Doorbell Buttons